OpenMx/OpenMx/docs/source/NewBeginnersGuide.rst

 Basic Introduction
 ------------------

-The main function of OpenMx is to provide a way to design a statistical model which can be used to test a hypothesis with a set of data.
+The main function of OpenMx is to design a statistical model which can be used to test a hypothesis with a set of data.
 The way to do this is to use one of the functions written in the R language as part of the OpenMx package.
 The function to create an Mx model is (you guessed it) ``mxModel()``.
 Note that i) R is case sensitive and ii) the OpenMx package must be loaded before any of the OpenMx functions are used (this only has to be done once in an R session).

 ..
    DO NOT EXECUTE